pantheon-systems/pantheon-mu-plugin/README.md

 ```

 #### `pantheon_cache_default_ttl`
-Filter the default cache age for the Pantheon Edge Cache.
+Filter the default cache max-age for the Pantheon Edge Cache.

 **Default Value:** `WEEK_IN_SECONDS` (604800)